hsed/icmesh/mbed/README.md

 ###Installation of Mbed toolChain
+1. Install Python v2.7 (v3 is incompatible), [Git v1.9+](https://git-scm.com/) & [Mercurial v2.2+](https://www.mercurial-scm.org/).

 1. Install mbed-cli with `sudo pip install mbed-cli`.
 Note that it takes a while.

 1. Download the blinky example program. `mbed import mbed-os-example-blinky`

-1. Navigate into the new folder `cd mbed-os-example-blinky`
+1. Navigate into the newly created folder `cd mbed-os-example-blinky`

-1. Download the tools from https://developer.arm.com/open-source/gnu-toolchain/gnu-rm/downloads.
-Broken links for the latest links
+1. Download the GNU compiler toolchain from https://developer.arm.com/open-source/gnu-toolchain/gnu-rm/downloads. ~~Broken links for the latest links.~~

-1. Extract the files tar -xvjf.
-Add the extracted files to the path.
+1. Extract the files using `tar -xvjf gcc-arm-none-eabi-6-2017-q1-update-linux.tar.bz2`. ~~Add the extracted files to the path.~~

-1. Navigate to /mbed-os-exapmle-blinky/mbed-os/tools/settings.py and set the GCC_ARM_PATH to the path of your tools.
+1. Navigate to /mbed-os-exapmle-blinky/mbed-os/tools/settings.py and set the **GCC_ARM_PATH** to the path of your tools.
+This should be the bin folder, for example: "/<ROOT>/<SOME_PATH>/gcc-arm-none-eabi-6-2017-q1-update/bin".

-1. Enter `mbed compile` and it will compile.
+1. Enter `mbed compile -t GCC_ARM -m lpc11u24` and it will compile.
 Copy the bin to the mbed directory and enjoy!

 ##Current Progress